Graduate quantity surveyor jobs

 What deadlines do I need to meet if I want a job?

 The deadlines for applications vary depending on the type of employer.
-Property firms tend to close their vacancies for the following September in the previous November and December.
+Property firms tend to close their vacancies in November and December.
 Construction, house-building and quantity surveying employers often initially set a similarly early deadline, but will extend the deadline if they get an influx of projects and need to hire more graduates.
-This means that it is still possible to find vacancies in the spring or summer, but they will be fewer in number.
 Local authorities tend to offer quantity and building surveying jobs on an ad hoc basis.